TestNetRun/CasperDelegate/FAQ.md

 Validators with Delegation rate of 100 are ones that either don't want to or are restricted from acting as a staking service.
 You will earn nothing from them.

 ## How should I choose a validator?
 Why are many different commision rates?
 Reasonable rates are 10% or less.
 The signalling there is that the 10% validator thinks they earn it, the lower one's are trying to attract people and get more delegation.
-Once there is sufficient analytics of node performance, décision making becomes **pick the best performing validator with the lowest delegation rate**.
+Once there is sufficient analytics of node performance, décision making becomes **pick the best performing validator with the lowest commission rate**.

 ## How can I delegate my tokens?
 An easy, web-based staking UI is now available at https://cspr.live/delegate-stake.